jmetcher2/slideshow/readme.md

 Commands
 --------
-esc key or middle mouse click = exit
+esc key, X key or middle mouse click = exit

 left arrow or click in left half of screen = previous photo

 right arrow or click in right half of screen = next photo

-pause key = pause/resume the slideshow
+pause key or P key = pause/resume the slideshow

 To build
 ---------